 Unlike arbitration, where the parties to a lawsuit introduce evidence and testimony before a designated arbitrator who makes a decision for the parties, mediation allows the couple to negotiate a settlement that they may both find satisfactory and to which they voluntarily agree.

-The mediator does not issue rulings or decisions, but instead will provide assistance to you and your counsel by evaluating each party’s case and providing insight into what might be the expected outcome from trial if the parties are unable to reach an agreement.
+The mediator does not issue rulings or decisions but instead will provide assistance to you and your counsel by evaluating each party’s case and providing insight into what might be the expected outcome from a trial if the parties are unable to reach an agreement.

 How Should I Prepare for Mediation?

 As you anticipate the mediation process, you and your attorney have some documents to prepare.
 This will allow your mediator to better serve you, while also making the mediation process more efficient.